Ancient Celtic religion: Poets

-In Ireland the filid were visionary poets, which many get confused with Vates, associated with lorekeeping, versecraft, and the memorization of vast numbers of poems.
+In Ireland the filid were visionary poets associated with lorekeeping, versecraft, and the memorization of vast numbers of poems.
 They were also magicians, as Irish magic is intrinsically connected to poetry, and the satire of a gifted poet was a serious curse upon the one being satirized.
 In Ireland a "bard" was considered a lesser grade of poet than a fili – more of a minstrel and rote reciter than an inspired artist with magical powers.
 In the Welsh tradition, the poet is always referred to as a "bardd".

 The Celtic poets, of whatever grade, were composers of eulogy and satire, and a chief duty was that of composing and reciting verses on heroes and their deeds, and memorizing the genealogies of their patrons.
 It was essential to their livelihood that they increase the fame of their patrons, via tales, poems and songs.
 In the 1st century AD, the Latin author Lucan referred to "bards" as the national poets or minstrels of Gaul and Britain.
 In Roman Gaul the institution gradually disappeared, whereas in Ireland and Wales it survived into the European Middle Ages.
 In Wales, the bardic order was revived, and codified by the poet and forger Iolo Morganwg; this tradition has persisted, centred around the many eisteddfods at every level of Welsh literary society.